Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Methods of hydrodynamic analysis

 To this end, we re-purpose the best-fit plane finder, but satellite positions are simply replaced by the sampling points of streams connected to a particular system and found between $1 R_{\rm vir}$ and $2 R_{\rm vir}$ (see Appendix \ref{appendix:stream-plane}).
 We, therefore, estimate the best-fit plane, thinness, and axis ratio of the system of streams connected to each individual Milky Way mass and above system.
 We refer to this plane as the {\bf stream-plane}.
 Once the stream-plane has been identified, we calculate the {\bf stream-plane angle}, $\theta_{\rm stream}$, of the gas stream-plane with the plane of satellites, defined as the angle between the normal of both planes.
 An example of the procedure is presented in Appendix \ref{appendix:stream-plane}.

-Studying streams between $1 R_{\rm vir}$ and $2 R_{\rm vir}$ allows for focus on nearby environmental gas flows and ensures that spatial correlations due to some satellites being at topological nodes of the web of streams are removed.
+Studying streams between $1 R_{\rm vir}$ and $2 R_{\rm vir}$ allows for focus on nearby environmental gas flows and ensures that spatial correlations due to some satellites being at topological nodes of the web of streams are minimal as most satellites are found within $1 R_{\rm vir}$ and planes are dominated by $<1 R_{\rm vir}$ satellites.

 Note that this method can also be applied to cosmic filaments connected to a given system, to establish their overall orientation relative to the plane of satellites.
+However, we only use the term {\it stream plane} to refer to small-scale streams, NOT large cosmic filaments.